Why Gums Bleed When Flossing: Causes and Solutions

 5. New Dental Work or Appliances

-A new filling, crown, or even braces can sometimes make a nearby area of the gum irritated until it settles down.
+A new filling, crown, or even braces can sometimes make the nearby area of the gum irritated until it settles down.

 What to Do If Your Gums Bleed When Flossing